termoshtt/einsum-derive/README.md

 Links
 ------
-- [numpy.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) is well-known einsum implementation.
+- [numpy.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) is well-known einsum implementation in Python.
-- [opt_einsum](https://optimized-einsum.readthedocs.io/en/stable/) is an implementation for optimizing einsum computation.
+- [opt_einsum](https://optimized-einsum.readthedocs.io/en/stable/) is an implementation for optimizing einsum computation for NumPy and other linear algebra packages.
 - [oracleofnj/einsum](https://github.com/oracleofnj/einsum) is a runtime-based implementation of einsum for rust-ndarray